CBDesignS/Eufy-Robovac-Data-Logger/README.md

 ## ⚠️ Disclaimer

 This is a debugging integration intended for development purposes.
+Investigation Mode creates detailed analysis files and may use additional disk space.
 RestConnect provides enhanced data collection but may have different stability characteristics than basic login.
 Use at your own risk.

 ## 🆘 Support